Complete Guide To Disney Dining Plans at Disney World

 Not All Restaurants Participate

 The most notable restaurant that doesn’t participate in the dining plan is the best restaurant on property: Victoria and Alberts.
-Space 220 is also missing from the updated lists.
+Space 220 also doesn’t take the dining plan.
 Most other restaurants you’ll consider are on the plan, but you always need to confirm by checking directly with Disney.

 Two-Credit Restaurants Aren’t Usually Worth It